 Being able to control both the trajectory and shape of the shot is integral to a good scoring game.
 In windy conditions it helps enormously to be able to hit the ball low into the wind and high when it’s behind.
 There are obvious advantages for being able to shape the ball with a drive or approach shot.
 Realizing that there are several ways of getting to the ball to the target and some are more effective than others, is a big part of improving your golf game.

-Next time you are on the range, work on The Nine Shots.
+Next time you are on the range, make it about experimentation.
 In addition to increasing your visualization and feel, it will tell you a lot about your swing.
 E.g. If you are having trouble hitting it high, or hitting a fade, try to figure out why.